What is network monitoring?

 Different types of technology for monitoring your network

-There are many different types of technology for monitoring your network.
+There are many kinds of technology for monitoring your network.
 The most common ones are SNMP, sFlow, NetFlow, and JFlow.

 SNMP stands for Simple Network Management Protocol.
-It is a set of standards that allow you to monitor your network components and devices remotely.
-SNMP is the most popular protocol for monitoring networks because it is free and open source.
+It is a set of standards that allow you to monitor your network components and devices SNMP remotely.
+SNMP is the most popular protocol for monitoring networks because it is free and open-source.

-sFlow is a protocol for network traffic analysis and is used to measure the amount of data that is flowing through a network.
-There are plenty of use cases for sFlow, such as monitoring bandwidth utilization, identifying network bottlenecks, and identifying which applications are using the most bandwidth on a network.
+sFlow is a protocol for network traffic analysis used to measure the amount of data flowing through a network.
+There are plenty of use cases for sFlow, such as monitoring bandwidth utilization, identifying network bottlenecks, and identifying which applications use the most bandwidth on a network.

 Netflow is a protocol that is used to measure internet traffic.
 It was created by Cisco Systems in 1996.
-Netflow can be used for many purposes, such as detecting network congestion and detecting malicious activity on the network.
+Netflow can be used for many purposes, such as detecting network congestion and malicious activity.
 Netflow data can be exported to other software packages for more detailed analysis.